jaanga/blode/canvas-webgl-lines-compared/readme.md

 * Source code on GitHub: [github.com/jaanga]( https://github.com/jaanga/blode/tree/gh-pages/very-simple-menu "View the files as source code." )  <scan style=display:none ><< You are now probably here.</scan>

 ### Notes

-The HTML and the CSS are created using JavaScript.
-Writing in one language is simpler than writing in three languages.

-The code is generous horizontally and stingy vertically.
-Most monitors are more wide than high.

-Stye sheet items are in alphabetical order.
-Is there a better order?

 ### Copyright and License